ANCSLEEP BLOG

 Our body naturally prepares for sleep not just in response to light, but also in response to changes in temperature.

 When there is a temperature drop, it clues our biological clock that night is coming and that we should start releasing melatonin.
-Or course, unless you are camping or living without heat, our modern lives lack this temperature change.
+Due to central heating a air, these changes do not happen naturally, meaning your body cannot necessarily depend on this cue.

-You can simulate this change by taking a bath before bed.
-When you get out of a hot bath, your core body temperature drops (it heated up because you were in a hot bath), thus simulating what happens to temperatures at night.
-This drop in core temperature helps trick your body into thinking it’s time for bed.
+You can simulate this change, however, by taking a bath before bed.
+When you get out of a hot bath, your core body temperature drops, just like it would if you were sleeping outside, cueing your body that it's time for bed.

 • Have small exercise routines you can do throughout the day ever couple of hours (pushups, situps, etc.)